PelleLille/hsl-docs/data.rst

   :return: number of changes discarded
   :rtype: number

-.. function:: Abort()
+.. function:: Done()

-  Abort the current recipient without doing an additional action.
+  Finishes the execution of the current recipient without doing an additional action.
 This can be used with e.g. :func:`CopyMail`.

   :return: doesn't return, script is terminated